About the Perth Agreement

 It is not charity.
 It is dignity.

 This is not a finished plan.
-It is an open invitation.

 Transparency as a Core Principle

-Nothing will be done in the shadows.
+Nothing should be done in the shadows.